Salah-Adam/Hotel-Bookings/README.md

     cancellation likelihood.

 ## Query
-here you can find the query I wrote to extract insigts I mentioned below
+- here you can find the query I wrote to extract insigts I mentioned below.
-<a href="https://github.com/Salah-Adam/Hotel-Bookings/blob/main/findings.sql">Query for Analysis</a>
+- <a href="https://github.com/Salah-Adam/Hotel-Bookings/blob/main/findings.sql">Query for Analysis</a>

 ## Key Insights: